Think you’ve seen the beautiful royal purple bubble tea drink before? You might have! It’s one of the most popular bubble tea or boba drinks to date!

 How to Make Taro Milk Tea

-Gather all your ingredients and let’s start with the brewing of the tea for this taro milk bubble tea recipe.
+Gather all your ingredients and let’s start with brewing tea for this taro milk bubble tea recipe.

-Maybe we’ll create something like how to make taro ice cream with taro powder for an extra bonus.
+Maybe we’ll create a fun recipe with taro powder like how to make taro ice cream.

 Common Questions About Taro Milk Tea